 In 2018, the Setauket Bethel AME Church received a $3,000 matching grant from the New York Landmarks Conservancy’s Sacred Sites Program to hire a consultant to conduct a conditions assessment at the Eato House.
-The completed assessment will provide important information to guide the restoration and adaptive reuse of the building.
-Congratulations to the congregation, our local preservation partners, and members of the historic Bethel-Christian Avenue-Laurel Hill community!
+The completed assessment will provide important information to guide the restoration and adaptive reuse of this modest building with profound ties to the past and present community.
+Congratulations to the congregation, our local preservation partners, and members of the historic Bethel-Christian Avenue-Laurel Hill neighborhood!

 Built early 20th c.